Duty To Serve

 State, local, or quasi-government entity with a resale-restricted program

-2. Program provides homeownership opportunities to very low-, low-, or moderate-income households (i.e. 80% or below median family income).
+2. The program provides homeownership opportunities to very low-, low-, or moderate-income households (i.e. 100% or below median family income).

 3. The legal agreement between the program and homebuyer that establishes resale restrictions is one of the following: